-Robinhood is a solid online, commission-free investing platform.
-But at some point, you may find that you are looking for other features in an investing app.
+Robinhood is the most beginner friendly stock trading platform available today.
+But at some point, you may find that you are looking for more features from your current brokerage platform.

 Fidelity has earned some of the industry’s highest accolades.
 It was rated Best Online Broker in 2020 by Barron's and Investor's Business Daily.
 It was also named #1 for Order Execution and #1 for Research by StockBrokers.com in 2020.

-You can transfer your Robinhood stocks and cash Fidelity through the Automated Customer Account Transfer Service (ACATS).
-They do not allow you to request stock delivery using any method other than ACATS, including DTC and transfer agent transfers.
+You can transfer your Robinhood stocks and cash to Fidelity through the Automated Customer Account Transfer Service (ACATS).

 When you transfer stocks or cash from Robinhood to an outside brokerage such as Fidelity, there is a $75 fee (whether you are doing a full or partial transfer of your account), which will be debited from your Robinhood account’s available cash balance.

 Be sure to resolve any account restrictions or negative balances in your account prior to requesting a transfer, or your transfer may be delayed.

 Transferring from Robinhood to Fidelity is actually pretty quick and can be accomplished in a few steps.
 Let's jump in.

 |Get $30 When You Deposit $1,000||Download|